Grown-Up Goals. Kid-Sized Joy.

 1. Costume Collection: Gather a variety of costumes and accessories from teachers, parents, and local costume shops.
 Ensure that all costumes are safe and appropriate for preschoolers.

 2. Themed Activity Areas: Set up different corners in the classroom or play area to represent various scenarios.
-Examples include a princess castle, a hero headquarters, a jungle, and a veterinary clinic.
+Examples include a princess castle, a hero headquarters, a jungle safari, space, and a veterinary clinic.

 3. Music and Equipment: Prepare a selection of music that fits different costume themes to enhance the atmosphere during the event.